bestinslot-xyz/brc20-programmable-module/README.md

 BRC2.0 implements the [Ethereum JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).

-Everything else works the same way as the official implementation, e.g. `eth_blockNumber` will return the latest indexed block height, `eth_getBlockByNumber` or `eth_getBlockByHash` will return an indexed block and all the indexed transactions, and `eth_getTransactionReceipt` will return the transaction receipt for given transaction, including logs and status.
+JSON-RPC methods work the same way as the official implementation, e.g. `eth_blockNumber` will return the latest indexed block height, `eth_getBlockByNumber` or `eth_getBlockByHash` will return an indexed block and all the indexed transactions, and `eth_getTransactionReceipt` will return the transaction receipt for given transaction, including logs and status.

 `eth_call` can be used to interact with the contracts.